scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLLedger.md

 * Monitoring components (if you deploy monitoring components such as `kube-prometheus-stack`)
 * Kubernetes components

-With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability, as mentioned in [Number of pods and Kubernetes worker nodes](#number-of-pods-and-kubernetes-worker-nodes).
+With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability, as mentioned in [ScalarDL availability](#scalardl-availability).

 However, three nodes with at least 4vCPU / 8GB memory resources per node is the minimum environment for production.
 You should also consider the resources of the Kubernetes cluster (for example, the number of worker nodes, vCPUs per node, memory per node, and ScalarDL Ledger pods), which depend on your system's workload.
 In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should consider the maximum number of pods on the worker node when deciding the worker node resources.